Building a Protein: Translation

-To continue with our house example, once the working copy of the blueprint has reached the site, the workers must assemble the materials according to the instructions; this process is called translation.
+To continue with our house metaphor, once the working copy of the blueprint has reached the site, the workers must assemble the materials according to the instructions; this process is called translation.
 In the case of a protein, the workers are the ribosomes and special RNA molecules called transfer RNA (tRNA).
 The construction materials are the amino acids.

 First, let's look at the ribosome.
 The ribosome is made of RNA called ribosomal RNA (rRNA).
 In prokaryotes, rRNA is made in the cytoplasm; in eukaryotes, rRNA is made in the nucleolus.
 The ribosome has two parts, which bind on either side of the mRNA.
-Within the large part are two "rooms" (P and A sites) that will fit two adjacent codons of the mRNA, two tRNA molecules and two amino acids.
-At first, the P site holds the first codon in the mRNA and A site holds the next codon.
+Within the large part are two "rooms" (P- and A-sites) that will fit two adjacent codons of the mRNA, two tRNA molecules and two amino acids.
+At first, the P-site holds the first codon in the mRNA and A-site holds the next codon.

 Next, let's look at the tRNA molecules.
 Each tRNA has a binding site for an amino acid.
 Because each tRNA is specific for a single amino acid, it must be able to recognize the codon on the mRNA that codes for that particular amino acid.
 Therefore, each tRNA has a specific three-nucleotide sequence called an anti-codon that matches up with the appropriate mRNA codon, like a lock and key.

 Finally, let's look at the events in the synthesis of new proteins.
 For example, let's consider a small mRNA molecule with the following sequence:

-There is no tRNA corresponding to the stop codons.
+- There is no tRNA corresponding to the stop codons.

 We know this sequence of amino acids by using a table of the genetic code.
-The genetic code table below is for mRNA and specifies the bases in the first, second and third positions of the codon with their corresponding amino acids.
+The genetic code table above is for mRNA and specifies the bases in the first, second and third positions of the codon with their corresponding amino acids.